Ewan-K20132799/20132799-dip-prj-adp-occroo-2025/design/readme.md

       [- Background:]
         - A programming student
         - Got to this point by studying hard
-        - Dedicated to learing about software development
+        - Dedicated to learning about software development
         - Born in Christchurch, NZ
         - Migrated to Australia as a child (parents were seeking better employment opportunities)
         - Mothers Dutch and Other Parent is from New Zealand